quickpod/DockerInDocker/readme.md

 docker run -it --runtime=nvidia --gpus all -p 40001:22 -p 40002:80 -p 40003:443 ubuntu /bin/bash

+IMPORTANT: /workspace on host is mapped to /workspace on container, so you should run all your programs etc inside the /workspace folder, this is to facilitate any volume mappings your docker compose files will like to do

 Please open a ticket in discord if you face problems